Luno-lab/luno-assets/README.md

 1. Clone this repository
 2. Install dependencies with `pnpm install`
 3. Add source files to the appropriate directory in `sources/`
-4. Run `pnpm run format` to generate SVG assets
+4. Run `pnpm run format` to generate WebP assets
 5. Run `pnpm run verify` to ensure all assets are valid
 6. Create a pull request